-Floating Holiday By Agreement Between Employee and
+Floating Holiday By Agreement Between Employee and Supervisor

-Supervisor

-24.2 Floating holidays must be taken during the fiscal year in which they are earned.
+24.2 Floating holidays are granted at the beginning of each fiscal year and must be taken during the fiscal year in which they are earned.
 A floating holiday shall be compensated at the regular rate of pay for eight (8) hours times the FTE allocation.

-24.2.1 Floating holidays may be taken in increments of no less than one (1) hour.
+Floating Holiday hours do not rollover between fiscal years (i.e., full-time employees may never have a balance of more than sixteen (16) hours (or twenty-four (24) hours for qualifying employees in Sect.
+24.2.3 below)), will not be paid out at separation, and have no cash value.

-24.2.2 During the first year of employment, employees hired between July 1 and December 31 shall receive sixteen (16) hours times the FTE allocation and employees hired between January 1 and June 30 shall receive eight (8) hours times the FTE allocation of Floating Holiday time.
+During the first year of employment, employees hired between July 1 and December 31 shall receive sixteen (16) hours times the FTE allocation and employees hired between January 1 and June 30 shall receive eight (8) hours times the FTE allocation of Floating Holiday time.